lizkil-dev/Early-Christian-Art-on-Roman-Epitaphs/README.md

 ## Project Overview
 This project examines figural decoration on early Christian epitaphs to understand whether a distinct Christian iconography emerges in this context.
 What kind of figural decoration can be found on early Christian epitaphs?
 Is there a Christian iconography similar to early Christian art in other funerary contexts (e.g., Roman catacombs, late Roman sarcophagi)?
-(For a short introduction into the develompent and timeframe of early christian art see: https://www.britannica.com/art/Early-Christian-art)

-The analysis uses data from the **Epigraphic Database Heidelberg (EDH)**, focusing on inscriptions labeled as Christian.
+The analysis uses data from the **Epigraphic Database Heidelberg (EDH)**.
 Since the EDH does not categorize figural representations, the project employs keyword-based searches to identify relevant descriptions from the free-text commentary section.

 ## Data Sources
 - **Epigraphic Database Heidelberg (EDH)**: Provides Latin and bilingual (Latin-Greek) inscriptions of the Roman Empire.